facubou/Tor-Python/README.md

-# Python Scripting and conection with Tor
+# Python connection with Tor